IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-data.rst

 processed relative to a slot interval, and the current slot value needs to lie within that interval.

-The endpoints of the interval are accessible as the values ``SlotIntervalStart`` and ``SlotIntervalEnd``, and these can be used in observations.
+The endpoints of the interval are accessible as used above, the values ``SlotIntervalStart`` and ``SlotIntervalEnd``, and these can be used in observations.
 Timeouts need to be processed *unambiguously*, so that *all values in the slot interval* have to either have exceeded the